 Developing funding agreements between AES Inc. and ISET Program Agreement Holders and providing funding;

 - Developing privacy and confidentiality agreements between AES Inc., ISET Program Agreement Holders and First Nations; and engage and conduct community consultations with participating ISET Program Agreement Holders and First Nations;

-- Co-developing tools and processes with participating ISET Program Agreement Holders and First Nations communities to enhance capacity related to the data collection of on-reserve LMI data;
+- Co-developing tools and processes with participating ISET Program Agreement Holders and First Nations communities to enhance capacity related to the data collection of on and off-reserve LMI data;

 - Providing on-going support and training;

 - Developing and providing participating ISET Program Agreement Holders and First Nations with access to a secure database to store and access individual level data;

 - Developing First Nations Community Job Banks with linkages to the National Job Bank; and

 - Conducting and supporting analysis of LMI data.